 Best time to visit: The cooler months of April and May.

-By dolmus: Dolmuses are the local mini buses, which operate throughout Turkey’s resorts, providing cheap and easy shuttles to the beach and nearby attractions.
-The dolmuses are a good option for visiting nearby resorts like Oludeniz.
+By dolmus: Dolmuses are the local minibuses, which operate throughout Turkey’s resorts, providing a cheap, reliable shuttle service to the beach and nearby attractions.
+The dolmuses are a good option for visiting nearby resorts, like Ölüdeniz.

 By car: If you’re interested in exploring the region, a hire car is your best bet.
-There are a number of hire car companies at Dalaman Airport.
+There are several car hire companies at Dalaman Airport.

 By taxi: The taxis in the region are yellow and fitted with a meter, although they charge higher rates at night.
-Taxis can be flagged down or booked in advance from your hotel or for an airport transfer.
+Taxis can be flagged down or booked in advance from your hotel.

 Air games: Nearby Ölüdeniz is one of Europe’s top paragliding destinations, with thrill seekers from all over the world coming to fly over the Babadag Mountains.
 In October, the skies are alive with base-jumpers, paragliders, microlights, skydivers and daredevils whizzing about in wingsuits.
 Be careful if you’re sunbathing on Ölüdeniz’ beach, as this is earmarked as the landing-pad for competitors!